-Save money on road trips with these five tips for eating as a family on the road.
+Save money with these five tips on eating as a family on the road.

 Most of our favorite family vacations include road trips.
-It’s a family tradition to hit the road searching for fun and new destinations.
-Since we moved to Texas, we have enjoyed road trips within our very own state!
+It’s a family tradition to search for fun and new destinations.
+Since moving to Texas, we have enjoyed road trips within our state!
 Some Texas cities are real hidden gems.
 Columbus and Palestine are among our favorites!
 We love that each Texan town has its own culture and history.
 You can find a treasure trove of spots for fun photos and activities.
 Here are tips for eating as a family on the road.

 One of the highlights for us is finding cool places along the way to stop to eat amazing and delicious food.
 We like to support family-owned businesses that use fresh ingredients from local farmers.

 Top 5 Tips For Eating As A Family On The Road